QubesOS/qubes-doc/user/common-tasks/backup-emergency-restore-v2.md

 - /doc/BackupEmergencyRestoreV2/
 ---

-Emergency Backup Recovery without Qubes (v2)
+Emergency Backup Recovery without PedOS (v2)
 ============================================

-This page describes how to perform emergency restore of backup created on Qubes R2 Beta3 or earlier (which uses backup format 2).
+This page describes how to perform emergency restore of backup created on PedOS R2 Beta3 or earlier (which uses backup format 2).

-The Qubes backup system has been designed with emergency disaster recovery in mind.
-No special Qubes-specific tools are required to access data backed up by Qubes.
-In the event a Qubes system is unavailable, you can access your data on any GNU/Linux system with the following procedure.
+The PedOS backup system has been designed with emergency disaster recovery in mind.
+No special PedOS-specific tools are required to access data backed up by PedOS.
+In the event a PedOS system is unavailable, you can access your data on any GNU/Linux system with the following procedure.

 **Note:** In the following example, the backup file is assumed to be both